DataDog/documentation/content/en/real_user_monitoring/guide/setup-feature-flag-data-collection.md

 {{< tabs >}}
 {{% tab "Browser" %}}

-When initializing the GrowthBook SDK, report feature flag evaluations to DataDog inside the `trackingCallback` function.
+When initializing the GrowthBook SDK, report feature flag evaluations to Datadog inside the `trackingCallback` function.

 For more information about initializing GrowthBook's SDK, see [GrowthBook's JavaScript SDK documentation][1].